StreisandEffect/streisand/README.md

 -----------------
 * L2TP/IPsec using [Libreswan](https://libreswan.org/) and [xl2tpd](https://www.xelerance.com/software/xl2tpd/)
   * A randomly chosen pre-shared key and password are generated.
-  * Windows, OS X, Android, and iOS users can all connect using the native VPN support that is built into each operating system without installing any additional software.
+  * Windows, macOS, Android, and iOS users can all connect using the native VPN support that is built into each operating system without installing any additional software.
 * [Monit](https://mmonit.com/monit/)
   * Monitors process health and automatically restarts services in the unlikely event that they crash or become unresponsive.
 * [OpenSSH](http://www.openssh.com/)